Elite Runners' Gut Microbe Makes Mice More Athletic — Could It Help The Rest Of Us?

 But new research hints that, perhaps, someday I may add consuming bacteria to that list.

 A new study out Monday in the journal Nature Medicine identified a group of bacteria that are more common in athletes, especially after exercise, and may play a role in enhancing athletic performance.
-The researchers isolated this bacterial strain from elite runners, put it into the colons of lab mice, and found that these human-derived bacteria boosted the mouse's performance on a treadmill exertion test by 13%.
+The researchers isolated this bacterial strain from elite runners, put it into the colons of lab mice and found that these human-derived bacteria boosted the mouse's performance on a treadmill exertion test by 13%.

 "This is a really impressive study," says Morgan Langille, a microbiome researcher at Dalhousie University in Nova Scotia who was not involved in the research.
 "It's the first study I'm aware of that goes beyond correlation to show that certain microbes that increase with exercise actually have an effect [on performance]."

-Scientists already knew that exercise subtly changes the make-up of our microbiome.
+Scientists already knew that exercise subtly changes the makeup of our microbiome.
 Certain strains flourish in the post-workout gut.
 But scientists hadn't demonstrated whether any of these exercise-loving microbes actually affect our health or performance.

-"If we could identify microbes that do contribute to the health and performance of super healthy people, then maybe we could develop a probiotic to help everyday people perform better," says Jonathan Scheiman, currently the co-founder and CEO of FitBiomics who led this study while he was a postdoctoral researcher at Harvard Medical School.
+"If we could identify microbes that do contribute to the health and performance of super healthy people, then maybe we could develop a probiotic to help everyday people perform better," says Jonathan Scheiman, currently the co-founder and CEO of FitBiomics, who led this study while he was a postdoctoral researcher at Harvard Medical School.

 For the research, Scheiman would need a good data set of the gut microbes of athletes.
 So he solicited Boston Marathon runners for their poop.

-"A good two weeks of my life was spent driving around Boston in a Zipcar collecting fecal samples from runners," says Scheiman.
+"A good two weeks of my life was spent driving around Boston in a Zipcar collecting fecal samples from runners," Scheiman says.
 He wanted to compare their microbes before and after running the marathon, and weigh them against the microbiomes of non-runners.

-Scheiman handed off the stool samples to his colleague Aleksandar Kostic, a microbiologist at Harvard Medical School affiliated Joslin Diabetes Center (Kostic is also a co-founder and science advisor for FitBiomics).
+Scheiman handed off the stool samples to his colleague Aleksandar Kostic, a microbiologist at the Harvard Medical School-affiliated Joslin Diabetes Center (Kostic is also a co-founder and science adviser for FitBiomics).
 Kostic sequenced the bacterial DNA in the stool samples and looked for differences — either in the kinds of bacteria present or their relative numbers — between the groups.

 The differences were subtle.
-"It's not as though that the microbiome of runners looks completely different from non-runners," he says.
+"It's not as though that the microbiome of runners looks completely different from nonrunners," he says.
 "But one group of bacteria stood out in runners.
 Veillonella."

-Veillonella bacteria seemed to be a bit more common in runners than non-runners, and it became much more common in the guts of runners after they'd run the marathon.
+Veillonella bacteria seemed to be a bit more common in runners than nonrunners, and it became much more common in the guts of runners after they'd run the marathon.

 "We were intrigued, but I didn't know anything about Veillonella," says Scheiman.
-"So I googled it."
+"So I Googled it."

-He learned that Veillonella has a fairly unusual way of making a living — it eats lactate, a chemical by-product of intense exercise that's associated with fatigue (though, contrary to popular belief, it doesn't actually cause your muscles to hurt).
+He learned that Veillonella has a fairly unusual way of making a living — it eats lactate, a chemical byproduct of intense exercise that's associated with fatigue (though, contrary to popular belief, it doesn't actually cause your muscles to hurt).

 Scheiman's intrigue grew.
-"Isn't it interesting that after running a race you have an increase in a kind of bacteria that eats a metabolic by-product of running a race...that was a big light bulb moment," he says.
+"Isn't it interesting that after running a race you have an increase in a kind of bacteria that eats a metabolic byproduct of running a race? ...
+That was a big lightbulb moment," he says.

 At this point, all the researchers had was an interesting correlation.
 It was a good start, but not enough according to Kostic: "We wanted to understand exactly what Veillonella is doing."
 Specifically, the researchers wondered if the bacteria might be boosting endurance performance.